ktor-doc-jp/ktor-doc-jp/kotlinx/0index.md

 These libraries expose a common standard API for multiplatform projects: exposing atomic operations working in all platforms, providing coroutine-aware asynchronous tools, or being able to serialize and deserialize from one platform to another.

-Kotlinx.* libraries are OpenSource and you can find them at <https://github.com/Kotlin/>
+Kotlinx.* (Kotlin eXtensions) libraries are OpenSource and you can find them at <https://github.com/Kotlin/>